mr-aust1n/milestone-project-three/README.md

 - Assign tickets to specific support staff
 - Add comments to each ticket
 - Implement search and filters for tickets
-- Add automated email notifications on ticket updates
+- Add automated email notifications on ticket